 The measles vaccine is not Mandatory in Manitoba so when a man (in his 30s) from the Philippines returned to Winnipeg from the Philippines with the virus, the public health department raised a warning about it.

 The said man from Winnipeg contracted the measles while he was travelling in the Philippines.
 Unfortunately, he brought it home to Winnipeg with him, potentially affecting hundreds of people in the province.
 He has been reported to be recovering in the hospital in the meantime.
+It’s likely that those caring for or visiting him will be advised to wear some sort of medical protective masks in order to limit the spread of the virus to others.
+PPE such as this is in high demand and so it may be best to look for it online where it can be bought in volume.

 The public health department have stated that people who travelled on the same flights or were in the same airports are at a risk (although low) of contracting the virus.
 They have asked the public to be informed of the following times and dates of possible exposure: